plamascus/emerogue/Moka_Changelog.md

 # CHANGELOG

+20/11/2024
+- Fixed a lil mistake I left in during debugging.
+Now taking legendary mon from Birch's lab isn't guaranteed to be cursed unless you're deep into the run
+- Tera orb will now recharge in victory lap, once per fight
+- It is now possible to skip the random starter bag.
+Enabled via setting
+- Fixed scale shot, it should now change the stats after the opponent is ko'd

 16/11/2024
 - Merged in eevee's birch lab modification.
 Now only legendaries has chance to be cursed
 - Added "restart" button in case of softlock.
 Only appears in routes.
 It doesn't actually restart your game, it just teleports you to the route's spawnpoint lol